Andrew Logan (sculptor): Biography

 In London, he has exhibited in venues including Trafalgar Square, the foyer of Sadler's Wells Theatre, and West End cinemas.
 His lifesize horse sculptures, Pegasus 1 and 11 were displayed at Heathrow Airport, and his 'Icarus' sculpture hangs in Guy's Hospital.
 The P & O Superliner Arcadia commissioned him to sculpt his Cosmic Eggs (8 ft. tall), and his Mermaid Chandelier was exhibited at the American Visionary Art Museum in Baltimore, USA.

 In the new millennium, Logan created jewelled sculptures for The Magic Flute opera in San Diego.
 In 2004, Logan's eleventh Alternative Miss World contest was held at the Hippodrome in London.

 In May 2007 Logan was invited to be part of the jury for a children's beauty contest in Sochi.
 In July, his jewellery was auctioned at Halls Fine Art in Shrewsbury.
 He was asked to decorate a guitar for a high-profile charity auction held in London.
 In August, he was invited to participate in three events in The Big Draw: he collaborated with Zandra Rhodes on The Big Picture Frame at the V&A Museum of Childhood in Bethnal Green, he gave a presentation of his watercolours in The Newsroom at The Guardian and in Covent Garden.

 In 2017 an exhibition of many pieces of sculpture by Logan titled The Art of Reflection was held at the National Trust's Buckland Abbey in Devon with works from 1976 to 2017.

+Personal life

+Logan has a sister and five brothers.
+He has been with his partner Michael Davis since 1972.
+He received an MBE for services to the arts in the King's Birthday Honours list in 2024.